-- (1) A person involved in a conciliation is to treat as confidential all communications, whether written or oral, that take place during the course of the conciliation and those communications cannot be used in - - (a) an investigation under this Ordinance, or - (b) proceedings before the Diocesan Tribunal or the Disciplinary Tribunal, or - (c) a development review under the Parish Development Review Ordinance 2001, or - (d) a licensing review under the Parish Relationships Ordinance 2001, or - (e) action taken under the Parish Disputes Ordinance 1999. - (2) This clause does not apply to the agreed outcome of the conciliation. - (3) The agreed outcome of the conciliation is to be recorded by the Director and a copy is to be given to each party to the conciliation and the Archbishop. - (4) The agreed outcome may be notified by the Director to the Standing Committee of Synod (and by the Standing Committee to the

-Synod), but the notification must not disclose the names of a party to the conciliation, or any other information that would enable a party to be identified, unless the party has consented to his or her name being disclosed.
+- (1) A person involved in a conciliation is to treat as confidential all communications, whether written or oral, that take place during the course of the conciliation and those communications cannot be used in - (a) an investigation under this Ordinance, or - (b) proceedings before the Diocesan Tribunal or the Disciplinary Tribunal, or - (c) a licensing review under the Parish Relationships Ordinance 2001, or - (d) action taken under the Parish Disputes Ordinance 1999. - (2) This clause does not apply to the agreed outcome of the conciliation. - (3) The agreed outcome of the conciliation is to be recorded by the Director and a copy is to be given to each party to the conciliation and the Archbishop. - (4) The agreed outcome may be notified by the Director to the Standing Committee of Synod (and by the Standing Committee to the Synod), but the notification must not disclose the names of a party to the conciliation, or any other information that would enable a party to be identified, unless the party has consented to his or her name being disclosed.